Ye old adage, ‘Don’t smile before Easter’.

 The first time I bumped into the student we were both en route to the Tuckshop.
 I led with the highly inventive first question of, “What did you get up to on the weekend?”
 He mentioned he’d played a game of AFL on the weekend for his local club.

-I confided in him that my father was a raging Collingwood fan (he has a Collingwood bumper sticker and my even has a premiership tattoo on his calf).
-I mentioned that my father’s greatest disappointment was that I supported Hawthorn.
+I confided in him that my father was a raging Collingwood fan.
+In fact, I said, my father’s greatest disappointment is that I support Hawthorn.
 In fact, those exact words were how he opened his speech on my 21st.
-Thanks, Dad.

-As I gave a little more of myself, he gave away a little of the animosity he held for me and the role of a teacher in his life.
+As I gave a little more of myself, he gave away a little of the animosity he held for me.
 It wasn’t perfect, but it was better.

-The reality is, the relationship and rapport you build with the young people in your class will have a far greater effect size on the ‘outcomes’ of your students, than any rule you set.
+The reality is, the relationship and rapport you build with the young people in your class will have a far greater effect size on the ‘outcomes’ of your students, than anything else you say or do.

 Thus, the architecture of our lessons (especially the first lesson) needs to reflect this.